GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

     then forwards the appropriate AMT-encapsulated traffic to the gateway, which decapsulates and forwards it as native multicast through its downstream network to the end user.

+In the case of an IPv4 (S,G), the only difference in the AMT relay discovery process is the use of the in-addr.arpa reverse IP domain name, as described in Section 3.5 of {{RFC1035}}, instead of the in6.arpa domain name.
+For example, if the (S,G) is (198.51.100.12, 232.252.0.2), the reverse IP FQDN for the AMTRELAY query would be "12.100.51.198.in-addr.arpa.".

+Note that the address family of the AMT tunnel is independent of the address family for the multicast traffic.

 ##Optimal Relay Selection {#priority}